-Tanzir’s work at Eunomia mainly focuses on statistical and econometric analysis, cost-benefit analysis (CBA), health impact modelling, market analysis, ex-ante policy appraisal, and ex-post impact evaluation.
+Tanzir’s work at Eunomia focuses on policy design, cost-benefit analysis, econometric modelling and forecasting, environmental valuation, ex-ante policy appraisal, and ex-post impact evaluation.

-- Economic analysis of environmental taxes, subsidies and other market-based instruments;
+- Environmental taxes, subsidies and other market-based instruments;

 Tanzir joined Eunomia in November 2014 while undertaking his PhD in Economics at the University of Warwick.
 His research focus was on dynamic general equilibrium modelling in financial asset markets.
-Tanzir also has a Postgraduate Diploma in Advanced Economics from University College London and an MA in Economics from Delhi School of Economics, India.
-In all these educational degrees, his primary focus was on advanced econometric modelling and economic policy analysis.
+Tanzir also has a Postgraduate Diploma in Advanced Economics (PhD Coursework) from University College London and an MA in Economics from Delhi School of Economics, India.

 Prior to joining Eunomia, Tanzir had years of experience (working in four different countries) in economics research, teaching and consultancy in organisations such as the University of Warwick, University College London, South Asian Network for Development and Environmental Economics (SANDEE), BRAC University and GE Capital.